 When a QTIP trust is properly structured according to the terms of the IRS, the assets can qualify for the marital deduction.
 Claiming the martial deduction on a tax return allows assets of any value to pass between spouses tax-free.
 For this to happen, one spouse typically must give the other spouse the assets “outright” to use as he or she pleases.
 However, you may have noticed that the surviving spouse does not have outright access to the QTIP trust assets — in fact, they won’t even inherit the assets when they die, since they are not the trust’s final beneficiary.
 That is why the QTIP trust must be structured to distribute income, to show that the surviving spouse has a “qualified lifetime interest.”

 The marital deduction ultimately ensures that the QTIP trust assets will not count towards the deceased spouse’s taxable estate.
-The estate tax exemption is $11.58 million in 2020.
+The estate tax exemption will be $11.7 million in 2021.

 If you choose for property to transfer to a QTIP trust upon your death, then your executor must claim the marital deduction on the federal estate tax return by listing qualified property on Schedule M. You can talk with a tax professional or other financial advisors for more information.

 The QTIP trust terminates when the surviving spouse dies, and the assets are distributed to the final beneficiaries.
 The trust assets are counted as part of the gross estate of the surviving spouse and taxes must be paid if it is valued over the exemption limit.

 QTIP trusts are similar to marital trusts.
 You might even say a QTIP trust is like a specific type of marital trust.
 You can consult with an estate planning attorney for more detail since the trusts can be tailored to your needs and the nuances are very important.